oZexyi/Virtual-Relay/README.md

 - Uses 'math.ceil()' to handle rounding of stacks values

 ## Future Plans
-- Written in React.js JavaScript, and Spring Boot Java
+- Written in React.js JavaScript and Spring Boot Java
 - Add a **live dashboard** tab to track:
   - Active trailers
   - Stack status (e.g., tagged but not scanned)
 - Integrate a financials tab for deeper insights into "buying" and "selling."
-- Long-term: explore interfacing with systems like PCData or S4 (SAP replacement)
+- Long-term: explore interfacing with systems like PCData or S4 (SAP replacement).
+- Integrate a tray debt tab to track tray allocation between sister plants.

 ## Author